azydeco/support-image-storage-explorer/docs/src/content/docs/providers/wordpress.md

 ---
 title: Wordpress
+info: Using the extension with a Wordpress Media Library
 ---
-Using the extension with a Wordpress Media Library

 ### Requirements